lilchim/sgnome-main/docs/ARCHITECTURE.md

 4. Update pin generation logic

 ### Adding New Data Sources
-1. Create provider interface and implementation
+1. Create provider interface and implementation that returns `Pin` objects
 2. Add provider to aggregator
 3. Update pin generation to use new data
 4. No changes needed to existing services